AlePur/scit-package/README.md

 SparSCit is a Python library for processing, analyzing, and visualizing single-cell histone modification sequencing data (such as NanoC&T, scCUT&Tag, scChIP-seq).
 It provides a complete pipeline from raw fragment loading through embedding, clustering, landscape visualization, and statistical testing — all built on top of [AnnData](https://anndata.readthedocs.io/).

 ---

+## Software & Hardware

+Please see [`example_setup.txt`](example_setup.txt) for the pip venv and operating system this package has been tested on.
+Most of the code can be run on a normal PC (here, we ran it on NixOS on Ultra 5 ThinkPad).
+However, SCGLUE related, and logistic regression fitting code was run on Alvis GPU cluster through NAISS on one NVIDIA A100.

+---

 ## Installation